Aadityarawat/Azure-CICD-for-Generating-Bundle-publishing-app-on-Google-play-store/README.md

 # Azure-CICD-for-Generating-Bundle-publishing-app-on-Google-play-store
 By reading this repo, you will understand how to create a CI/CD pipeline for generating bundles and a release pipeline to publish your app on the Google Play Store.

+// Line 32 to 124 is the script for pipeline and if you are copy pasting make sure replace bullets to "-" (hyphen).
 CI/CD using Azure DevOps

 What is CI/CD?